ninabarzh/broomstick/content/posts/turbulent-coexistence.md

 Progress arrived tangled in lawsuits and protest hashtags.
 Innovation wore a hard hat and came with risk disclaimers.
 The old systems refused to die gracefully, and the new ones arrived buggy, overconfident, and perpetually "in beta."

-But somehow—messily, imperfectly—they adapted.
+But somehow, messily, imperfectly, they adapted.
 People adapted.

 The world had not collapsed.
 That, at least, was something.